code-lab-org/nost-tools/docs/source/index.rst

 to develop, test, mature, and socialize new operating concepts and technology for NASA's New Observing Strategies initiative.

-The links below will bring you to a getting started guide, a desc
+The links below will bring you to a getting started guide, a description of the NOS-T tools library, some example codes that can help you develop your own applications, official release documents, and publications that have been based on or used the testbed.

 .. toctree::
    :maxdepth: 1